afshinrahimi/mmner/README.md

 #### CoNLL
-Conll is fairly similar only lowercase all characters for German transfer.
+CoNLL is fairly similar to wikian, only lowercase all characters for German transfer.
 Also remove German for transfer to other languages.

 ##### Run highres models